 How Does Eczema Develop, And How Can I Treat It?

-Every year, men and women seek the help of a board-certified dermatologist in Spring for treatment of eczema for themselves or their children.
+Every year, men and women seek the help of a board-certified dermatologist for treatment of eczema for themselves or their children.
 In fact, eczema may be more prevalent than you realized—over 30 million Americans suffer from this skin condition.

 How Does Eczema Develop?

 The term “eczema” encompasses a group of skin conditions that leave the skin red, itchy, and inflamed.
 Eczema can range from mild, to moderate, or even severe.
 This frustrating skin condition occurs when you or your child comes in direct contact with an allergen.
 Items such as wool, particular ingredients in soap or laundry detergent, or other fabrics can irritate the skin and cause dry patches to form.
 Many times, the symptoms of eczema do not appear until 24-48 hours after contact, which is why it is considered a delayed allergy.
-This is also why it is so important to visit Dr. Perri, a board-certified dermatologist in Spring, for a diagnosis so you can know for sure that you’re suffering from eczema and not another skin condition.
+This is also why it is so important to visit Dr. Perri, a board-certified dermatologist, for a diagnosis so you can know for sure that you’re suffering from eczema and not another skin condition.

 Who Can Develop Eczema?

 As we mentioned, eczema is very common, but it most frequently afflicts babies and children.
 Thankfully, most cases of eczema go away as children get older, but some adults do endure symptoms throughout their entire lives.

 If you are unable to find relief from eczema after trying home remedies and you are experiencing the following symptoms, you need to visit a dermatologist.

 - Outbreaks of symptoms that occur at least a few times each year, or as many as two or three times a month.